Knäskål ur led - Rehcore AB

 How do I know if my kneecap has dislocated?

-You often experience sudden, severe pain and your kneecap may become crooked, usually to the outside.
-The knee swells quickly, feels unstable and sometimes it becomes difficult to bend or support the leg.
+You often experience sudden, severe pain, and the kneecap may be displaced, usually to the side.
+The knee quickly swells, feels unstable, and sometimes it becomes difficult to bend or bear weight on the leg.

 What should I do immediately if my kneecap dislocates?

-Try to rest and avoid putting any weight on the leg.
-Stabilizing knee braces may help.
-Seek emergency care so a doctor can examine and reposition the kneecap if necessary.
+Try to rest and avoid putting weight on the leg.
+A stabilizing knee brace can help.
+Seek immediate medical attention so a doctor can examine it and reposition the kneecap if necessary.

-Do I always need surgery if I have dislocated my kneecap?
+Do I always need surgery if my kneecap dislocates?

-No, surgery is only required for repeated dislocations or if there is other damage to the ligaments or cartilage.
+No, surgery is only required for repeated dislocations or if there are other injuries to ligaments or cartilage.
 Most people recover with rest, rehabilitation, and protection.

 Can the right knee brace prevent new dislocations?

-Yes, a custom knee brace for the patella provides extra stability during activity and can reduce the risk of the patella dislocating again, especially during rehabilitation and return to training.
+Yes, a customized kneecap brace provides extra stability during activity and can reduce the risk of the kneecap dislocating again, especially during rehabilitation and return to exercise.